The Beginning (Fallout): Writing

 On Lucy's decision to leave with Howard, Geneva Robertson-Dworet explained, "The Ghoul seems to know a hell of a lot more about this world than she does.
 There's a certain amount of 'I want to understand, I want to leave the cave again.'
 In a way, it's a mirror image to the pilot."

 Goggins was not familiar with the phrase "War never changes" taken from the video game franchise.
 Despite that, he was glad to not know it beforehand, as "I would have been so intimidated by it."
 The showrunners wanted to avoid telling the stars about references to the game, as they felt this would distract them.
 Wagner said, "we really did want to express it through Barb's point of view first, and then see the A-side and the B-side of it, and the gap between the two."

 Filming

 Originally, the scene where Lucy kills Rose involved Purnell crying.
 But the team felt that it wasn't genuine, with Purnell saying "if she's gonna get up and go into the wasteland, she needs to be a changed woman, and maybe her grief needs to give way to something harder."
 This led to the scene being reshot.

 Music

-The score is composed by Ramin Djawadi.
-The episode featured many songs, including "I Don't Want to See Tomorrow" by Nat King Cole, and "We Three (My Echo, My Shadow and Me)" by The Ink Spots.
+The score was composed by Ramin Djawadi.
+The episode features many songs, including "I Don't Want to See Tomorrow" by Nat King Cole, and "We Three (My Echo, My Shadow and Me)" by The Ink Spots.